 College is an exciting and rewarding time.
 However, along with the great experience comes a wave of new fees and expenses.
-One of those expenses is the costs of textbooks each semester – which can add up fast.
+One of those expenses is the cost of textbooks each semester – which can add up fast.

 Wouldn't it be nice if you could save big money on your books?
 Fortunately, there are things you can do that will help you curb the costs of these educational necessities.

-Skip the College Bookstore
+Skip the college bookstore

 Checking for busy students

 ONB Student Checking gives you control of your money when and where it's convenient for you, with our highly-rated mobile app, banking centers and ATMs at or near 100+ college campuses, and more than 55,000 Allpoint® ATMs worldwide.
 Plus, you can open your account online.

 Buy used textbooks